-Students prepare for and receive the sacraments of Reconciliation in the 2nd grade and First Holy Communion and Confirmation in the 3rd Grade.
+Students prepare for and receive the sacrament of Reconciliation in the 2nd grade, and the sacraments of First Holy Communion and Confirmation in the 3rd Grade.
 Students may also participate in Religious Education or RCIA for sacramental preparation.

 Retreats

 Retreats are an integral part of the religion and service curriculum and, as such, are considered part of the academic requirements for full participation in our school.
 No teacher or student is exempt from appropriate participation in retreats or other faith-formation opportunities.